 Upload your files to Ontraport

 Once you have the font formats you want, you’re ready to upload them to Ontraport.
-When that’s done, Ontraport can use them on your pages.
+When that’s done, Ontraport can use them on your sites and pages.

 Add custom code to your page